How to Save Money While Raising a Family

 8. Make good dental hygiene a priority.

-For another way to raise your kids without going broke, make sure that you brush your children’s teeth twice a day and floss at least once a day.
+Another way to save money while raising your family is to make sure that you brush your children’s teeth twice a day and floss at least once a day.
 Otherwise, you could be spending big bucks for dental work down the road.

 *Update: My daughter was able to get her dental work done without anesthesia at her last dentist appointment—but that was one down, and we’ve still got one more to go.
 Fingers crossed that all will go well!